NveCorporation/AG952-SM124-Smart-GMR-Magnetometer-Evaluation-Kit/README.md

   4. Disconnect any AG952 boards connected to the PC.
   5. Locate the USB driver ("NVESmartSensor.inf") in the "drivers" folder of the installation package.
   6. Right click on "NVESmartSensor.inf" and click "Install."
+  7. Re-start the computer to complete the nstallation.

 Questions?
 We're here to help.
 E-mail us at sensor-apps[at]nve.com